Declutter your living room in 5 easy steps

 For storage that’s easy to move around the room depending on your needs, look for baskets with handles, made in jute or other natural materials.
 These will look great beside or the sofa or in an alcove corner, and can be used for newspapers and magazines, or children’s toys.

 Everyone’s living room can look like a bomb’s hit it during the day, what with the TV on, Wii connected, and books and newspapers everywhere.
-But, come the evening, when you want some peace, a sophisticated living room can be yours with some simple storage ideas.
+But, come the evening, when you want some peace, a sophisticated living room can be yours with some simple living room storage ideas.

 Photograph by Simon Whitmore